Reflecting Upon Irreducible Mind

 that theory as the most compatible with the data taken as a whole.
 Materialists

-doesn't know how consciousness is created by the brain, but it doesn't prevent
+doesn't know how consciousness is created by the brain, but it doesn't

 Again,